 (Plan) - Facility director and/or Clinical Supervisor will coordinate training requirements with staff and monitor completion of individual staff training plans and training needs assessment forms.
 Corporate training officer will provide staff with a corporate training calendar and all other available training resources to assist with the completion of individual training plans.
-Facility Director will then utilize the completed individual training plans to compile a yearly agency training plan and review 2023 training evaluation forms to complete a yearly training evaluation report.
+Facility Director will then utilize the completed individual training plans to compile a yearly agency training evaluation report.
 Facility Director and/or Clinical Supervisor will update all staff on their progress securing the appropriate training hours on a quarterly basis to facilitate appropriate compliance.
 Facility director will continue to coordinate a monthly in-house training during monthly staff meetings.
+(Target Date) 2-1-25